See also

 - Use the "lap-to-lap" position for toddlers

-- Symmetry in the mouth and teeth
+- Check symmetry in the mouth and alignment of teeth

 - Lift the lips to look for gingival or oral mucosal injury